Arizona’s statutes and rules regarding Family Law reflect policy decisions and societal values.

 This is one of several issues that can be divisive.
 There are powerful forces and opinions on both sides of the issues, and the policies have a profound and pervasive impact on Arizona families in divorce and parenting time cases.

 Mothers and Fathers–Their lives, and their children’s, are the most affected by the changes, but they don’t make policy.

 Attorneys–As an attorney, I represent both mothers and fathers, and in each case I take one side or the other.
 I don’t make policy.

-Judges–I’ve watched the judges grapple with the issues.
+Judges–I’ve watched the judges grapple with tough issues, particularly with alienation.
 Our judges in superior court are capable and conscientious.
 They do not make the policy.

 Experts–I often work with expert witnesses, including psychiatrists and counselors with bachelor’s, master’s or doctorate degrees.
 You wouldn’t necessarily expect to see the experts change their opinions; if the question is, “What parenting schedule is best for the children in this family at this time?”, it shouldn’t matter that the law changed.
 The opinion of the expert is supposed to be based on science and studies.
 The experts do not make the policy.

 WHO DOES MAKE THE POLICY

 Legislators–The primary makers of family law policy for the State of Arizona are the members of the legislature.
 Arizona Revised Statutes embody Arizona’s policies and values regarding families and family law.